Kopi (drink): Variations

-In addition to local variations, there are also diverse overseas combinations and variations of Kopi.
-This includes Yuenyeung(鸳鸯) or Kopi Cham which is a mixture of coffee and tea popular in Malaysia and Hong Kong.
-Kopi is also otherwise known as Nanyang coffee.
-Nanyang means ‘South Sea’ in Mandarin, and usually references to Southeast Asia.

-Younger generations of Singaporeans have created modern twists and recipes involving Kopi.
-An example is Coffee Break at Amoy Street that offers Almond Ginger Kopi which embodies a spicy and nutty flavor.
-This depicts an existing progression away from the traditional methods of preparing Kopi in Singapore.
+Younger generations of Singaporeans have created modern twists on kopi, such as almond ginger kopi.

 Processing

 Beans and sources

 Kopi traditionally uses Robusta coffee beans.
-During Colonial Singapore, the Chinese partook in exchanges with Arab traders who carried with them Indonesian Robusta beans, and these beans grew better in Singapore's conditions as opposed to Arabica beans.
+During colonial Singapore, the Chinese partook in exchanges with Arab traders who carried with them Indonesian Robusta beans, and these beans grew better in Singapore's conditions as opposed to Arabica beans.
 The common type of Robusta beans used in Singapore is the Indonesia EK-1 species.
-In 21st Century Singapore, Robusta beans continue to be largely imported from Indonesia and Vietnam.
+In 21st-century Singapore, Robusta beans continue to be largely imported from Indonesia and Vietnam.
 In a bid to modernize, heritage brands such as Lam Yeo Coffee Powder Factory choose to use gourmet beans from South Africa and Central America.

 Roasting

-The general traditional preparation process for Hainanese-style Kopi involves using a combination of 80% beans, 20% sugar and margarine in the roasting process for a duration of 25 minutes at 180 degrees Celsius.
+The general traditional preparation process for Hainanese-style kopi involves using a combination of 80% beans, 20% sugar and margarine in the roasting process for a duration of 25 minutes at 180 degrees Celsius.
 Halfway into the roasting time, salt is added.
 Sugar is also added at the end to provide a caramelized finish and takeaway any bitter aftertaste.
 The result is a richer and more fragrant coffee than Western-style coffee.
 This method has been said to hold slight similarities to the common Torrefacto roasting method in Argentina, Costa Rica, France, Portugal and Spain.

 Serving

-To serve, the ground Kopi powder is placed in a muslin bag and boiling water is poured over it.
+To serve, the ground kopi powder is placed in a muslin bag and boiling water is poured over it.
 It is then stirred using a long stick or chopstick.
 After, the brew is transferred back and forth between two large cylindrical kettles with upright tubular spouts tapering to the pouring end.
-The purpose is to aerate and cool the Kopi.
+The purpose is to aerate and cool the kopi.